percona/k8spg-docs/docs/backups-ondemand.md

         perconapgbackup.pgv2.percona.com/backup1 created
         ```

-5. Making a backup up takes time.
+5. Making a backup takes time.
 You can track the process with `kubectl get pg-backup` command.
 When finished, backup should obtain the `Succeeded` status:

     ``` {.bash data-prompt="$" }
     $ kubectl get pg-backup backup1 -n postgres-operator